 Is there an underage child of either of you living at the same address?
 Then you are regarded as partners.
-Only if one of you rents a room from the other, you are not partners.
+Only if one of you rents a room from the other, or each of you rents a room from a third party, you are not regarded as partners.
 You will need a written lease agreement.

 Living with your parent or child